Sue Falsone, PT, MS, SCS, ATC, CSCS, COMT, RYT

 According to the education levels described by the PDC, this

-continuing education course is considered to be Advanced Level, and is
+continuing education course is considered to be Essential Level, and is

 appropriate for all athletic trainers.